ucsb-cs56-m18/ucsb-cs56-m18.github.io/_bios/mahnaz.md

 ---
-Name: "Mahnaz"
+name: "Mahnaz"
-Role: "TA"
+role: "TA"
-Bio: >
+bio: >
   I’m Mahnaz Koupaee a second-year Masters student working in NLP lab with professor William Wang.
   I’ve been a TA since I joined UCSB for multiple courses such as CS4, CS8, CS48, CS64 and CS138.
   Programming courses gives us the opportunity to create cool things step-by-step and make us feel good about ourselves and our abilities!